Why Florida’s Space Coast should be your next holiday destination

 Advertisement

-I look forward to a time when I can return to the pool-noodle-filled Sandbar where Karaoke appears only to be allowed if it’s country music, and more importantly I hope my inevitable return to the area is not too far into the future as Florida’s Space Coast is a paradise-filled cacophony of hidden beauty and scientific wonder.
+I look forward to a time when I can return to the pool-noodle-filled Sandbar Sports Grill where karaoke appears only to be allowed if it’s country music, and more importantly I hope my inevitable return to the area is not too far into the future as Florida’s Space Coast is a paradise-filled cacophony of hidden beauty and scientific wonder.

+Kennedy Space Center Visitor Complex (www.kennedyspacecenter.com) brings to life the epic story

+of the US space programme, offering a full day or more of fun, inspiration, and educational activities.